Climate Change Scenario Model, in partnership with BlackRock

 The financial services industry has a crucial role to play in mitigating climate change.
 Over $300 trillion of infrastructure investment is required by 2050, representing a huge responsibility, as well as commercial opportunity.
 Simultaneously climate change brings tremendous risk to financial services firms – with potential tipping points in the value of assets held by financial institutions across a wide range of sectors.

-Yet most financial institutions currently do not understand and cannot evidence the climate impact of their investments, or the climate-related risks of the assets that they hold.
+Most financial institutions can’t understand and evidence the climate impact of their investments or the climate-related risk of their assets.

-Baringa’s unique Climate Change Scenario Model, built on our 20 years of experience in advising governments, energy and financial services clients on the energy transition and climate change, provides the data and insight that all financial services firms so critically need.
+20 years of experience in advising governments, energy and financial institutions on energy transition and climate change, allowed Baringa to build a unique Climate Change Scenario Model which provides the insight that all financial services firms critically need.

 In 2021 BlackRock acquired the Baringa Climate Change Scenario Model to enhance Aladdin Climate technology.
 Baringa and BlackRock have entered a long-term partnership to continue co-developing these models so they remain the market leading solution.

 What the Climate Change Scenario model tells you;

 What is my climate change risk?
 Based on my current balance sheet, how will the value of my assets and client’s asset change?